 Isn’t a simple solution just to use an HX mug with a canister topped stove?
 Well yes and maybe.
 First of all, HX mugs have an offset between the bottom of the pot itself and the bottom of the mug.
-This means that the stove will not be operating as designed and fuel efficiency will drop.
+This means that burner itself will be further from the pot than it was optimized for..
 Additionally, in a strong breeze, the wind can blow the flame off the bottom of the pot and actually melt the fins/pot support structure.
 This can permanently damage your HX mug.

-Below is a chart of the fuel consumption as a function of windspeed: the MSR WindBurner is added as our baseline comparison (thick black line).
+Below is a chart of the fuel consumption as a function of windspeed: the MSR WindBurner is the very best HX system and is included as a baseline comparison (thick black line).
 The Cheetah variations (green line) compare favorably to the WindBurner.
 You can also see that Cheetah is far superior to the JetBoil (Stash & Zip: Yellow & Blue lines)

 For a quick overview, let’s compare the Cheetah Version 1 to the MSR WindBurner and the JetBoil Zip.

 Left – MSR WindBurner: 15.3 oz Right Cheetah (Version 1): 6.9 oz